There has been a consistent rise in the demand for legal services across the globe, similarly, the role of paralegals is also growing in demand.

 Conducting case studies

-Paralegals invest a large portion of their schedules to research current and previous cases in any particular trial.
+Paralegals invest a large portion of their schedules in researching current and previous cases in any particular trial.
 You will be conducting case studies on the one hand and preparing necessary documents on the other.

 Assisting attorneys during trials